damies13/rfswarm/Doc/rfswarm_manager.md

 ```
 \*some systems might need you to use pip3 and or sudo

-Next, desktop users, can optionally install the desktop icon
+Next, desktop users can optionally install the desktop icon
 - In the start menu for Windows
 - In the Applications folder for Mac
 - As a .desktop file for Linux (known to work for Gnome, KDE, Cinamon, XFCE, LXQt, should also work for other desktop environments that support standard .desktop files)